Tserith/AEBoost/README.md

 AEBoost can be downloaded [here](https://github.com/Tserith/AEBoost/releases/download/1.0.0/AEBoost.zip).
 You may optionally build it yourself.

+*Note: A relaunch of the game will disable all mods unless AEBoost is currently running with "Boost" selected.*

 ![](Media/boost.png)

 ## TotemPetAssist

 Pets spawned with a totem default to assist mode.

-*Note: This will not be displayed in the follower window*
+*Note: This will not be displayed in the follower window.*

 ![](Media/assist.gif)